vadimgoremykin/absolute-model-data-fit/README.md

 If called without arguments, the script outputs instructions for program execution:

 <pre>
 test_stage2.pl (v.
-1.0) script calculates the test values based on the data produced by test_stage1.pl\
-script and provides a summary of the test results.
+1.0) script calculates the test values based on the data produced by test_stage1.pl script and provides a summary of the test results.

 synopsis: test_stage2.pl argument1 argument2 > result

-argument1: a file produced using the following command line:\
+argument1: a file produced using the following command line:
-"grep Tvalue *.extension > file", wherein *.extension is a common extension of the\
-output files produced by the test_stage1.pl script
+"grep Tvalue *.extension > file", wherein *.extension is a common extension of the output files produced by the test_stage1.pl script

-argument2 (optional): -g\
+argument2 (optional): -g
-Specifies the full Gelfand-Ghosh (GG = GGg + GGp) estimator of substitution model fit instead of\
-the default GGg function to be used in calculation of TSC.
-If GG statistic was not calculated by\
-test_stage1.pl script, the option should not be used.
+Specifies the full Gelfand-Ghosh (GG = GGg + GGp) estimator of substitution model fit instead of the default GGg function to be used in calculation of TSC.
+If GG statistic was not calculated by test_stage1.pl script, the option should not be used.

-Note 1: The script requires test\_stage1.pl output file names to be in a certain format.\
+Note 1: The script requires test_stage1.pl output file names to be in a certain format.
-If the empirical model is represented by a biological dataset then the file names should be in\
-the following format: \*simulation\_model[MODELNAME]\*.extension\
-If the empirical model(s) is/are represented by a distribution of replicates then the file names should\
-be in the following format: \*simulation\_model[MODELNAME1].vs.empirical\_model[MODELNAME2]\*.extension\
-wherein &quot;\*&quot; is a wildcard character.
-MODELNAME and MODELNAME1 designate the evolutionary model\
-which fit to the observed data should be estimated (SM).
-MODELNAME2 designate the evolutionary model\
-used to generate the observed data (EM).
+If the empirical model is represented by a biological dataset then the file names should be in the following format: *simulation_model[MODELNAME]*.extension If the empirical model(s) is/are represented by a distribution of replicates then the file names should be in the following format: *simulation_model[MODELNAME1].vs.empirical_model[MODELNAME2]*.extension wherein "*" is a wildcard character.
+MODELNAME and MODELNAME1 designate the evolutionary model which fit to the observed data should be estimated (SM).
+MODELNAME2 designate the evolutionary model used to generate the observed data (EM).

-Each MODELNAME, MODELNAME1 and MODELNAME2 should be 8 characters in length, of which the first\
-two are digits (tree code), designating model tree topology and the rest 6 characters designate\
-the substitution model used to generate the corresponding replicates, for example: 10GTR+GI
+Each MODELNAME, MODELNAME1 and MODELNAME2 should be 8 characters in length, of which the first two are digits (tree code), designating model tree topology and the rest 6 characters designate the substitution model used to generate the corresponding replicates, for example: 10GTR+GI

 Note 2: In the comparisons involving representation of the observed data by replicates:
 - The set of model tree topologies (T set) should be the same for all sets of SMs assuming different substitution model specifications.
 - The set of SMs which shares substitution model specification with EM(s) should be included into analysis.
 - All EMs should share a distinct substitution model component (e.g. GTR+GI).
 - Each of tree codes should designate the same, distinct tree topology.
 - EM model tree topologies should be present in the T set.